USRC Windom

+Design and construction

+Windom was constructed in 1896 at the Iowa Iron Works in Dubuque, Iowa and was accepted by the Treasury Department on 11 May 1896.
+Partially incomplete, she was moved from Dubuque—via Cairo, Illinois, and New Orleans, Louisiana—to the Revenue Cutter Service Depot near Baltimore, Maryland, where she was completed and placed in commission on 30 June 1896.
+Windom was the first cruising Revenue Service cutter to employ triple-expansion machinery and a fully watertight hull including transverse and longitudinal bulkheads.

 Service history

-Revenue cutter

-Windom was completed in 1896 at the Iowa Iron Works in Dubuque, Iowa and was accepted by the Treasury Department on 11 May 1896.
-Partially incomplete, she was moved from Dubuque—via Cairo, Illinois, and New Orleans, Louisiana—to Baltimore, Maryland, where she was completed and placed in commission on 30 June 1896.
-For the next 17 months, she operated out of Baltimore making an annual winter cruise of the fishing grounds between the Virginia Capes and Cape Hatteras.
+After an initial assignment on 20 October 1896 to Jacksonville, Florida, Windom was transferred to Baltimore on 21 November with an assignment making annual winter cruises of the fishing grounds between the Virginia Capes and Cape Hatteras.
+On 24 March 1898, she was ordered to cooperate with the U.S. Navy.

 Spanish–American War

 In March 1898, with war against Spain looming just over the horizon, President William McKinley began the process of preparing for the fight.
 On the 24th, he issued the executive order instructing the Revenue Cutter Service to cooperate with the Navy for the duration of the crisis.
 Two days later, she received orders to report at Norfolk, Virginia, and there she found herself on 25 April when Congress passed the resolution recognizing that a state of war existed between the United States and Spain.

 Five days later, Windom departed Hampton Roads on her way to the blockade off Cuba.
 She stopped at Key West, Florida, for four days and arrived off the Cuban coast on 8 May.
 She patrolled the southern coast of Cuba near Cienfuegos until the 13th.
 During that time, she cut the Cienfuegos cable, the Spanish colonial government's only link with the outside world; and, on 12 May, she helped to cover the withdrawal of a Navy boat expedition.
 At a critical point in that action, the cutter closed the enemy shore and silenced the Spanish battery and briefly dispersed their infantry allowing the harassed boats to reach safety.
-The following day, she withdrew from the area to return to Key West—probably for fuel and provisions.
+The following day, she withdrew from the area to return to Key West.
 She again got underway for the combat zone on 27 May and took up station off Havana on the 28th.
-For the remainder of the Spanish–American War, Windom participated in the blockade of Havana, returning to Key West on two occasions—once during the last two weeks of June and again during the first week in August.
+For the remainder of the Spanish–American War, Windom participated in the blockade of Havana, returning to Key West on two occasions, once during the last two weeks of June and again during the first week in August.